Welcome back, ladies and gentlemen, El Rushbow, meeting and surpassing all audience expectations every day.

 Tell me.

-Well, simply because in a lot for a lot of black people, whenever they see black people, even like myself supporting the Republican Party that they believe is racist, were seen as Uncle Tom's sellouts, regardless of what you're doing.
+Well, simply because for a lot of black people, whenever they see black people, even like myself, supporting the Republican Party that they believe is racist, we're seeing as Uncle Tom's sellouts, regardless of what Uncle Tom talked about.

 That's not the Republican Party's fault because there's not a grain of truth in it.